jorgecarleitao/pyglet-gui/docs/theme.rst

-    A graphical element is a subclass of :class:`pyglet_gui.core.Rectangle` and an abstract class that represents something with a set of vertices and a set of rules to assign a set of attributes (e.g. color, texture coordinate) to the vertices.
+    A graphical element is a subclass of :class:`pyglet_gui.core.Rectangle` and an abstract class that represents something with a set of vertices and a set of rules to assign a set of attributes (e.g. color, texture coordinate) to those vertices.

-    A GraphicalElement is normally instantiated by a :class:`templates.Template` because it does not own static resources.
-The initialization of this element needs a batch and a group to assign its vertices to a group in the batch.
+    A GraphicalElement is normally instantiated by a :class:`templates.Template`.
+    The initialization needs a batch and a group to assign its vertices to a group in the batch.

     A graphical element provides three methods for accessing its size: